official-stockfish/Stockfish/Readme.md

 for a quick reference.

-## Resource For Understanding the Code Base and participating in the project
+## Understanding the Code Base and participating in the project

-Stockfish's improvement of the last couple of years has been a great community effort.
+Stockfish's improvement over the last couple of years has been a great community effort.
 There are a few ways to help contribute to its growth.

 ### Donating hardware